8point8 Training Signs Mental Health at Work Commitment To Improve and Support the Mental Health of their Employees and Learners

 8point8 Training signed the Mental Health at Work Commitment today, demonstrating their ambition to develop a workplace environment and culture where all employees can thrive.

-By signing the Mental Health at Work Commitment, 8point8 Training has committed to achieving better mental health outcomes and a genuine longer-term positive impact on staff’s wellbeing, joining a growing movement of over 1000 organisations including including: Avon Cosmetics, B&Q, Barclays Bank, BT, Bupa UK, Deloitte UK, Hewlett Packard Enterprise, Historic England, Marks and Spencer, Pets at Home, Santander UK, Save the Children UK and many more.
+By signing the Mental Health at Work Commitment, 8point8 Training has committed to achieving better mental health outcomes and a genuine longer-term positive impact on staff and learners' wellbeing, joining a growing movement of over 1000 organisations including including: Avon Cosmetics, B&Q, Barclays Bank, BT, Bupa UK, Deloitte UK, Hewlett Packard Enterprise, Historic England, Marks and Spencer, Pets at Home, Santander UK, Save the Children UK and many more.
 Developed with the knowledge and expertise of mental health charities, leading employers and trade organisations, the Mental Health at Work Commitment provides a simple framework for employers who recognise the importance of promoting staff wellbeing.

 Andrew Berrie, Mental Health at Work National Lead said: “We’re delighted to see 8point8 Training sign the Mental Health at Work Commitment.
 By embedding our six standards in the way they operate, Organisation Name are demonstrating a real commitment to supporting the mental health of those in their workplace."

 “We know it can be hard to talk about mental health and seek support, which is why public commitments such as this one are so important.
-With issues like stress, anxiety and depression common across all employers, regardless of size or sector, we want to see every employer recognise and address any work related causes of poor mental health among their staff and it’s fantastic to see organisations like [Organisation Name] taking the lead.”
+With issues like stress, anxiety and depression common across all employers, regardless of size or sector, we want to see every employer recognise and address any work related causes of poor mental health among their staff and it’s fantastic to see organisations like 8point8 Training taking the lead.”

 In a survey of UK adults conducted by Business in the Community in partnership with Bupa in 2020, only one in two (51%) of employees say they feel comfortable talking about mental health in the workplace, whilst two in five (39%) report they have experienced a work-related mental health issue in the last year.